gitter-badger/kubernetes-workshop/README.md

 gcloud container clusters describe $cluster_name --format="value(masterAuth.password)"
 ```

-## Getting Familiar with Deployments and exposing them
+## Getting Familiar with creating & exposing Deployments

 Deployments are a powerfull concept in Kubernetes.
-We will look at writing deployment manually later,
+We will look at writing deployments manually later,
-but to get familiar with the power of `kubectl`, lets do a few impartive operations without going to deep into the desired state definitions behind the scenes (where the power of reproducability really lies).
+but to get familiar with the power of `kubectl`, lets do a few imperative operations without going to deep into the desired state definitions behind the scenes (Desired State is where the power for reproducability really lies).

-A useful scenario for these commands would be to troubleshooting, such as quickly run a pod with bash for some in-cluster testing.
+A useful scenario for these commands would be to troubleshooting: for example: quickly run a shell in a pod for some in-cluster testing, or taking a faulty pod out of rotation and using a shell to investigate the cause of the failure without having production trafic routed to the containers.

 ### Deploying nginx proxy